Programie/SSHCheck/README.md

 ## Server file structure

-The server list is a JSON file which must have the following structure:
+A server list can be in various formats.
+Currently only JSON and plain text files are supported.

+### JSON

 ```
 {